 In recent animal trials, specific inflammatory responses were blocked in the brain, and this seemed to prevent secondary injury and post-concussion syndrome.

 Many emerging treatments center on the early stage (within days of the event) limiting of inflammation in the brain through mechanisms such as cooling the head.
 Certain foods and supplements can also help limit inflammation.

-Note: If you’re reading this and thinking you can just take a bunch of Advil or aspirin, don’t.
-Standard medical advice is that Tylenol is the only over-the-counter anti-inflammatory drug that one should take in the aftermath of a concussion.
-Then again, how long can one simply take Tylenol?
+Note: If you’re reading this and thinking you can just take a bunch of Advil or aspirin, think twice (and ask your doctor).
+Current standard medical advice is that Tylenol is the only over-the-counter anti-inflammatory drug that one should take in the aftermath of a concussion.
+But then again, how long can one continue taking Tylenol?

 In any long-term recovery scenario, addressing sources of inflammation becomes an area of focus.
 There is now a fairly vast literature about this, and much of the focus is on diet.

 There are several reasons why the modern diet can lead to a leaky gut and leaky blood-brain barrier.
 Consumption of common ingredients (including certain oils and emulsifiers) in highly processed foods can damage the mucosal lining of one’s digestive system, and perhaps one’s blood-brain barrier.
 If this condition was present at the time of one’s concussive injury, recovery will be that much more difficult.